Catapill/TUG_Analysis/README.md

 # TUG_Analysis
-To be ran in Jupyter only tested for Notebook
+* To be ran in Jupyter only tested for Notebook
+* Label training was just a temporary way for me to label the data for the machine learning models.
+All data sources can be found in the data folder, other csv files have been generated using them.
 ## Dependancies
 ### TUG_Label
 A system for manually labelling TUG data, allows for range of interest to be defined and sections to be labelled.